Glen Davis (basketball)

-Ronald Glen "Big Baby" Davis (born January 1, 1986) is an American former professional basketball player.
-He played for the Boston Celtics, Orlando Magic, Los Angeles Clippers, and the St. John’s Edge.
+Ronald Glen Davis (born January 1, 1986) is an American former professional basketball player.
+Nicknamed "Big Baby", he played for the Boston Celtics, Orlando Magic, Los Angeles Clippers, and the St. John’s Edge.

-After playing college basketball with LSU, Davis was selected by the Seattle SuperSonics with the 35th overall pick in the 2007 NBA draft.
+After playing college basketball with the LSU Tigers, Davis was selected by the Seattle SuperSonics with the 35th overall pick in the 2007 NBA draft.
 Shortly thereafter, he was traded to the Boston Celtics, with whom he won the 2008 NBA Finals.

-High school career
+Amateur career

 Davis attended Louisiana State University Laboratory School in Baton Rouge, Louisiana.
 Considered a five-star recruit by Rivals.com, Davis was listed as the No. 3 power forward and the No. 13 player in the nation in 2004.

-College career

-The Southeastern Conference's coaches voted Davis the 2006 SEC Player of the Year, and he was also named to the All-SEC first team.
+Davis attended Louisiana State University (LSU) and played college basketball for the LSU Tigers.
+The Southeastern Conference's (SEC) coaches voted Davis the 2006 SEC Player of the Year, and he was also named to the All-SEC first team.
 In 2006 as a sophomore, Davis led the Tigers to their first Final Four appearance since 1986.
 In the crucial game of the national semifinals, LSU lost to UCLA, trailing by a wide margin in the first half and never managing a comeback.
 Davis scored 17 points and made 4 out of 10 free throws before eventually fouling out.